Automattic/mongoose/CONTRIBUTING.md

     - `for (..) {`
     - `while (..) {`
     - `function (err) {`
-- Write tests and make sure they pass (execute `make test` from the cmd line to run the test suite).
+- Write tests and make sure they pass (execute `make test` from the command line to run the test suite).

 ### Documentation